 The truth is, the traditional heart of gendered identity, the standard-issue nuclear family, really doesn’t seem to be working for a lot of people – particularly those who don’t have the income to outsource the shit work.
 As The New York Times reported in 2012, there has been a huge decline in the percentage of working-class children with married parents over the past three decades.
 A lot of mothers have also escaped traditional dependence on husbands.
 But the available alternatives – like solo parenting, serial monogamy, or forming joint households with friends or siblings – are deeply stigmatised and don’t offer much financial stability.

 A feminism based on the Liberation Ethic would question the very foundations of our work and family lives.
 It would attack the ‘masculine’ obsession with narrowly defined profit and productivity.
 It would demand generous social welfare programmes and part-time jobs with good pay, interesting work, and room for advancement.
 It would help people transform marriage to work for them – or create different kinds of relationships that suit them better.
 It would ditch the false dichotomy of dependence and independence and acknowledge that, in a complex human society, we are all necessarily interdependent.
 Above all, it would argue not that women should live more like men, but that everyone, regardless of gender, should live more like they want to.

 Real equality won’t come from cajoling men or women into doing work we’d rather not do – at home or at the office.
-It will come from offering us all better lives.Make a donation
+It will come from offering us all better lives.Support Aeon: make a one-off donation